owulveryck/blog/content/post/reveal-annyang.md

       <p> <span style="visibility: hidden;" id="communication">communication</span> </p>
 ```

-The speech recognition engine detect the sentence and give a confidence note about its recognition.
+The speech recognition engine detects the sentence and gives a confidence note about its recognition.
 All the potential results are stored in an array (here <code>phrases</code>).
 I've used them all so I was more confident not to miss a word.

 ### Making them blink

-As I was not fully confident in the solution (it was late in the night and the show was the next morning), I made a fall-back solution.
+As I was not fully confident in the solution (it was late in the night and the show was the next morning), Therefore I made a fall-back solution.
 All the words were displayed, and I used a little CSS tweak to make them blink when they were pronounced.
 This was done by adding and removing a css class to the concerned node.
 The logic remains the same.